 Format: New episodes every weekday.
 (Review based on the first 8 episodes.)

-I enjoy Chrissy Tegan’s antics on Twitter.
-She’s witty and can be rather hilarious.
-So the idea of a show where Chrissy deals with peoples petty issues in court – it sounds good.
-However, a lot is holding this show back from being something worth your time.
+I enjoy Chrissy Teigen’s antics on Twitter.
+She’s witty and often hilarious.
+So a show where Chrissy deals with people’s petty issues in court sounds great.
+However, a lot holds this show back from being something worth your time.

-Chrissy’s Court opens with a very Judge Judy inspired introduction that tells you the cases, people and court are real, no matter how unqualified the judge is.
-The put down for how qualified Chrissy may-or-may-not be at the start of every episode can be dragging, so I’ve begun skipping past it already.
-It’s like opening Dr Phil with a similar introduction because he’s about as qualified as she is for his reality shows at the moment.
+Chrissy’s Court opens with a very Judge Judy-inspired intro that insists the cases, people, and court are real—no matter how unqualified the judge is.
+The constant dig at how qualified Chrissy is can be grating, so I’ve started skipping it.
+It’s like opening Dr. Phil with a disclaimer—he’s about as qualified for his reality shows at this point.